National Express East Coast: Demise

 In July 2009, it was announced that National Express had plans to default on the franchise, having failed to renegotiate the contractual terms of operation; National Express stating that it would not be providing any further financial support necessary to ensure NXEC remained solvent.
 This meant NXEC would run out of cash by the end of 2009.
-As a consequence of this decision, the Department for Transport announced it would establish a publicly owned company to take over the franchise from National Express.
+As a consequence of this decision, the Department for Transport announced it would establish a state-owned company to take over the franchise from National Express.

 During prior negotiations, the company had reportedly offered to pay over £100 million to be released from its commitment to operate the franchise.
 Transport Secretary Lord Adonis had rejected this proposal on a matter of principle, stating: "The government is not prepared to renegotiate rail franchises, because I'm simply not prepared to bail out companies that are unable to meet their commitments".
 In defaulting on the franchise, under the franchising system, National Express only directly incurred losses of £72 million by forfeiting bonds.
-The franchise failure sparked public and industry calls for the permanent public ownership of the InterCity East Coast franchise, or even the complete scrapping of the entire franchise system.
+The franchise failure sparked public and industry calls for the permanent state ownership of the InterCity East Coast franchise, or even the complete scrapping of the entire franchise system.
 In response, Lord Adonis reiterated the findings of a 2008 National Audit Office report, which had concluded that the rail franchising system delivered good value for money and steadily improving services.

 National Express East Coast continued to operate the franchise until 23:59 on 13 November 2009, when the Department for Transport took over through its East Coast subsidiary.